mc-will/BYU_Locating-Bacterial_Flagellar_Motors_2025/README.md

 The first two models used 2D images, obtained by creating a 'mean' image of the tomogram (mean pixel value accross all images of the tomogram) and use local equalieation thanks to the `exposure.equalize_adapthist` method from the scikit-image package to increase contrast.

 We first predicted the presence of a motor in tomogram.
-We had a good fbeta score on this task: TODO mettre le fbeta score ici
+We had a high fbeta score on this task: 0.90.

 Then we predicted the x, y position of the motor within the tomogram.
-We had a great decrease in our fbeta score, as it fell to : TODO mettre le fbeta score ici.
-There are two main reasons for a failed prediction of the position: either the distance between ground truth and prediction is greater than the threshold (TODO dire %), or the regression model can't find the class corresponding to the motor (TODO détailler ce point, @Pierre)
+We had a great decrease in our fbeta score, as it fell to : 0.64.
+There are two main reasons for a failed prediction of the position: either the distance between ground truth and prediction is greater than the threshold (11 % of tomograms classified as fn), or the regression model can't find the class corresponding to the motor (23 % of tomograms classified as fn).
+Indeed, we didn't directly predicted x and y.
+Within the train data we use feature engeenering by creating thress class corresponding to the bacteria, the flagella and the flagellar motor.
+The model prediction was the pixels associated with each class, and we use the sofcenter of the flaggelar motor class to get the predicted x and y.

 Then on the tomograms were we predicted x, y we use a third model to which we gave 3D data to obtain the z position, i.e. the slice where the motor was.
-We didn't loose much score at this step, as we ended with a fbeta score of: TODO mettre le fbeta score ici
+We didn't loose much score at this step, as we ended with a fbeta score of: 0.62.

 The path worth exploring is to predict z before x,y ; indeed we may have a be better at this first task, and we could then try to predict x, y on the predicted slice or a set of slice centered on the predicted slice (to get more information).